tiecoeletrica/EcoApp_Backend_Nest/documentation/notes.md

 - split logic between Administrator and Storekeeper Leader [x]
 - only Storekeepers Leaders and Administrators can create new accounts [x]
 - adjust success responses [x]
+- create first login parameter on users entities [x]
 - create a away to migrate the schemas of "/src/infra/database/bigquery/schemas" from files to tables on bigquery []
 - on budgets-materials put show observation with replaced material []
 - review edit budget by material scrip []
 - edit by array on BigqueryMethods []
-- create use cases to first login and password recover []
+- create use cases to password recover []

 # Test 1 file